mithem/filelogger/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Logs**
-Please link the log file to make investigation easier
+Link the log file to make investigation easier